Assessing quality and performance

 3. Combine these evidence category scores to give a score for the related quality statement.

-• The quality statement scores are combined to give a total score for the relevant key question.
-This score generates a rating for each key question (safe, effective, caring, responsive, and well-led).
+After these stages, the quality statement scores are combined to give a total score and then a rating for the relevant key question (safe, effective, caring, responsive, and well-led).

-• We then aggregate the scores for key questions to give a rating for our view of quality at an overall service level.
+We then aggregate the scores for key questions to give a rating for our view of quality at an overall service level.
+See how we aggregate ratings for different types of services.

 By using the following rules, we can make sure any areas of poor quality are not hidden: